Exercises for the Hands

-If your range of motion is impaired, you may have trouble performing ordinary actions such as opening a jar.
-These exercises help move your wrist and fingers through a normal range of motion using the specific functions of all the tendons in the hand.
-For each exercise, do one set of 10 repetitions, three times a day.
+Your muscles and tendons move the joints through arcs of motion, as when you bend and straighten your fingers.
+If your normal range of motion is impaired—if you can't bend your thumb without pain, for example—you may have trouble doing ordinary things like opening a jar.
+These exercises move your wrist and fingers through their normal ranges of motion and require all the hand's tendons to perform their specific functions.
+Hold each position for 5–10 seconds.
+Do one set of 10 repetitions, three times a day.

 Wrist extension and flexion.
 Place your forearm on a table with your hand over the edge, palm down.
 Rest your wrist on a small towel.
 Move your hand up until you feel a gentle stretch, and return it to the starting position.
 Repeat the same motions with the palm facing up.

-Thumb flexion.
-Begin with the thumb positioned outward.
-Move it across the palm and back to the starting position.
+- Move the thumb across the palm and back to the starting position.